Post from October 22, 2020 (↻ April 15, 2021), filed under Everything Else.

 How Much People Care

-The first time I really realized this was around conspiracy theorists.
+The first time I realized this was around conspiracy theorists.
 I had a time of my life, from 2013–2017 perhaps, when I had entered the same realm.
 (You still find writings from that time.)
 Those Covid conspiracy people out there, they’re not crazy.
 They have read and discussed much about this, and they care.
 They are worried something sinister is going on, and they care so much about themselves and others that they do take a stand to prevent harm.
 (That’s actually much more than I used to do!
 I wasn’t out on the streets to protest the military-industrial complex.)

 The Holy People of Twitter?
 They are smart people, and they care, too!
 When someone makes a remark about something or someone that can only from one angle be understood as problematic, they are there to protect others!
-They know that an online comment is not changing much, but they also believe that it’s better than doing nothing.
+They know that an online comment isn’t changing much, but they also believe that it’s better than doing nothing.
 And in their mind, there’s less harm in insulting one person when these make a questionable comment, than that person possibly making more questionable comments (→ Holiness).
-We can question all of that—they themselves may, too—, but the point is, the Holy People of Twitter do care.
+We can question all of that—they themselves may, too—, but the point is, the Holy People of Twitter care.

 We find the same pattern everywhere.
 Take other protesters, take other fora.
 Take every person out there, and you will, if you just look, find that they care.
 Even Trump, Jinping, Putin, Bolsonaro, and Erdoğan care.
 They care, deeply.
 They are no idiots, and also no assholes—they are people who care.